-Convertible restraints can be heavier and not as convenient when taking your newborn in and out of the car as they cannot be attached to a pram more room in your car (sometimes not leaving much room for the front passenger) and are not as convenient when taking your newborn in and out of the car as they cannot be attached to a pram.
+Cons.: Convertible restraints can be heavier and not as convenient when taking your newborn in and out of the car as they cannot be attached to a pram.

-Cros: You are able leave your child in the rearward facing position for a longer period of time than other options (2-3 years compared to 9-12 months).
-You can also use extended rear facing restraints for a longer period of time (from birth until 4 or 8 years depending on the model) compared to a capsule.
+Pros.
+You are able to leave your child in the rearward facing position for a longer period of time than other options (2-3 years compared to 9-12 months).
+You can also use extended rear facing restraints for a longer period of time (from birth until 4-8 years depending on the model) compared to a capsule.